What is permanent seed brachytherapy?

 You may produce less semen than before the treatment, or none at all.
 This can be a permanent side effect of brachytherapy.
 Your orgasms may feel different or you may get some pain in your penis when you orgasm.
 You may also notice a small amount of blood in the semen.
 This usually isn’t a problem, but tell your doctor or nurse if it happens.
 Some men have weaker orgasms than before treatment, and a small number of men can no longer orgasm afterwards.

-If you have anal sex and are the receptive partner (bottom), there’s a risk that your partner might be exposed to some radiation during sex in the first few months after treatment.
-Your doctor or radiographer may suggest you avoid having anal sex for the first six months.
-Anal play is unlikely to move the brachytherapy seeds out of the prostate, but ask your doctor, nurse or radiographer for more information about having anal sex after permanent seed brachytherapy.
-They might be able to give you specific advice about how long to wait before having sex that is tailored to you and your treatment.
+If you have anal sex and are the receptive partner, there’s a risk that your partner might be exposed to some radiation during sex in the first few months after treatment.
+Anal sex or stimulation using fingers or sex toys is unlikely to move the brachytherapy seeds out of the prostate.
+Your doctor may suggest you avoid receiving anal sex or anal play for the first six months after your treatment.
+Ask your doctor for more information about having anal sex after permanent seed brachytherapy.
+They may contact the local medical physics team who can give specific information tailored to you.

 If you prefer to be the receptive partner during anal sex, then bowel problems or a sensitive anus after permanent seed brachytherapy may affect your sex life.
 Even when the risk of radiation to your partner has passed, wait until any bowel problems have improved before trying anal play or sex.